garrandall/popular-music-data/tracks/on-the-way-up-elisa-fiorillo.md

 Who never ever remain the same
 Now tell me which one of us changed?

-Only fools dont take chances
+Only fools don't take chances
 If you wanna be on top
 You gotta work every single moment
 Cause another's after your spot